 Modern couples turned the original meaning of an elopement wedding upside down.
 Technically, eloping can be defined as leaving home.
 In some parts of the world, it also means leaving forever or leaving with a new lover.

-In the modern era, brides have taken up the reins on defining eloping, and if anyone asks, "what does eloping mean?", they might find that they have a very different response than they would have decades ago.
+In the modern era, couples have taken up the reins on defining eloping, and if anyone asks, "what does eloping mean?", they might find that they have a very different response than they would have decades ago.

 "Elopement" nowadays seems to mean a wedding that's just for the couple, or a select few, who want to travel or celebrate their love in a less formal and grandiose way than traditional weddings.
 Couples can still choose to elope far away from home at a beach, in the mountains, or somewhere else aesthetically pleasing.
 Still, others decide to get married right in their local City Hall.